RocketChat/docs-old/developer-guides/ui-and-theming/colors/README.md

 Some further variations of these colors are created in Less and not exposed to settings.

-The naming of color settings/variables is not related to any specific component, the names reflect the visual heirarchy that will (hopefully) make it obvious and easy to carry forward consistent color usage in newly contributed components and theme development.
+The naming of color settings/variables is not related to any specific component, the names reflect the visual hierarchy that will (hopefully) make it obvious and easy to carry forward consistent color usage in newly contributed components and theme development.

 ### Alpha Colors